wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 To schedule a WP Cron event you will need a few things:

-- You need to create an action hooked into a callback function.
+- You need to create a function that defines the logic for your event to be executed
-- Inside the callback function you define the logic to be executed for the event
+- The function should be hooked into an action hook that will be triggered by the WP-Cron event
 - Finally, you schedule the task by passing your action and the interval at which the event should run.

-## Creating the action to execute
+## Creating the action and callback to execute

-In WordPress, any action can be scheduled as a WP-Cron event.
-To set up an action to be schduled you use the same `add_action` function you would use to hook into any existing action.
+In WordPress, any action hook can be scheduled as a WP-Cron event.

+To set up an action hook to be scheduled you use the same `add_action` function you would use to hook into any existing action.

 ```php
 add_action('wp_learn_trigger_event', 'wp_learn_trigger_event_callback');